top of page

 Corporations

-Further, in line with the elucidation of Law No. 31/1999 mentioned in Section 14.1.1 above, corporations that are financed by state capital (BUMN/BUMD) or corporations that include third party capital based on agreements with the state shall be considered to have committed criminal act of corruption in the event that they cause state financial loss and fulfill the cumulative elements of corruption
+Further, in line with the elucidation of Law No. 31/1999 mentioned in Section 14.1.1 above, corporations that are financed by state capital (BUMN/BUMD), or corporations that include third party capital based on agreements with the state, shall be considered to have committed criminal act of corruption in the event that they cause financial state loss and fulfill the cumulative elements of corruption.

 1. Corporations that are Financed by State Capital